Jalez/react-flow-automated-layout/README.md

   const [edges, setEdges, onEdgesChange] = useEdgesState(initialEdges);

-  // Maps for parent-child relationships (required by LayoutProvider) const [parentIdWithNodes, setParentIdWithNodes] = useState(new Map());
+  // Maps for parent-child relationships (required by LayoutProvider)
+  // Note: include a 'no-parent' key grouping all nodes without a parent when constructing this map const [parentIdWithNodes, setParentIdWithNodes] = useState(new Map());
   const [nodeIdWithNode, setNodeIdWithNode] = useState(new Map());